 We’ve been big fans of Fayetteville ever since our first weekend here and can’t wait to keep coming back for more.
-It’s one of our favorite spots in Eastern North Carolina any time of year, whether you’re talking about winter or any of the warmer months.
+It’s one of our favorite spots for day trips from the Triangle and in all of Eastern North Carolina at any time of year.
+It doesn’t matter if you’re talking about winter or any of the warmer months.

 Weekend Things to Do in Fayetteville NC

 Here, you’ll find a tribute to the history of airborne and special operations from the 1940s to current units.

 All of this is put together with well-designed, interactive exhibits and memorabilia.
 Greeting you at the entrance is Iron Mike, the 3,235-pound statue dedicated to all past, present, and future paratroopers.